Do you know that there are effective natural home remedies for colds? Read on to learn about them.

 Because honey has been used as a cold fighter for years, it may not come as a surprise to some that honey can be effective in shortening the lifespan of a cold.
 Experts have found that buckwheat honey can help treat a cough because it coats and soothes an irritated throat, and other researchers have found that it can also help sick children sleep better at night as well.
 However, if you have a child who is under the age of one do not give them any honey as it could lead to botulism.

 Cinnamon is known to help ease the pain of a dry or sore throat, and it is praised by “naturalists” because of its effective healing properties.
 You can try boiling one teaspoon of powdered cinnamon in a glass of water, and then mixing it with some pepper powder and honey for extra effect.
-Or you can also give your child two to three drops of cinnamon oil by applying it to their food or drink.
+Or you can add a little extra cinnamon it to your child's food.

 9. Chicken soup